vbandeira/asl-ml-immersion/notes/Week1.md

 ## Activation functions

-- The compostion of linear functions always collapses to a linear function.
+- The composition of linear functions always collapses to a linear function.
 In order to Neural Networks to work, we need to add a Non-Linear function (aka Activation Function) to avoid collapsing to a linear function;
 - We add the activation function between the hidden layers;
 - The end of every neural network is always a linear or a logistic regression;
 - A Neuron system is composed by the weighted sum, a Sigmoid function and hidden inputs;